point-church/point-church/wp-content/plugins/wp-site-migrate/readme.txt

 No. This plugin is designed to migrate sites as is.
 This plugin will not support single WordPress sites being migrated into a Multisite or a Multisite sub-site being migrated to a single WordPress site.

-4) Are their any known incompatiblities?
+4) Are their any known incompatibilities?

-Currently, you can not migrate a site from WordPress.com or any propritary hosting solution.
+Currently, you can not migrate a site from WordPress.com or any proprietary hosting solution.
 (Squarespace.com, Wix.com, and similar hosting providers)

 5) Other than running the plugin, anything else I need to do?